vovaberdi/courseApp/README.md

 Training Completion: After successfully completing the training program, users can digitally sign their training records.

 Automated Certificate Generation: Upon confirming the training completion and signature, Certified Heights automatically generates a PDF certificate.
 Users can download and print the certificate for their records.

+Automatic Certification Delivery: The generated certificate is then sent automatically to the student's email address, ensuring hassle-free certification delivery.

 Data Management: The app efficiently stores user data, allowing users to access their training history and certificates whenever needed.